franktakes/teexgraph/README.md

 # teexGraph

-This C++ library is intended for large-scale network analysis and computation
+This C++ library is intended for large-scale network analysis and computation.

 ## About